hashicorp/terraform-provider-aws/docs/add-a-new-ephemeral-resource.md

 ### Fork the Provider and Create a Feature Branch

-For a new ephemeral resource use a branch named `f-{datasource name}` for example: `f-ec2-vpc`.
+For a new ephemeral resource, use a branch name in the format `f-{ephemeral-resource-name}`, for example: `f-kms-secret`.
 See [Raising a Pull Request](raising-a-pull-request.md) for more details.

 ### Create and Name the Ephemeral Resource